WhANAU & COMMUNITY voices from Te Tai o Poutini HIGHLIGHTED wellbeing PRIORITIES. Here’s HOW OUR PARTNERS ARE ADDRESSING YOUR PRIORITIES

 October 2023

-Whānau room opened up
+Whānau room open

 Te Nīkau Hospital & Health Centre has worked on improving access and facilities in the Whānau room next to the reception / front desk area.
 Everyone is welcome to use it for a break...